naman1618/Multi-Agent-System-with-Microsoft-Autogen/README.md

-# Joyful Jobs RAG Architecture
+# Multi Agent Autogen RAG Architecture

 This project implements a Retrieval-Augmented Generation (RAG) architecture using OpenAI's language models and Chroma vector store for document retrieval.
 It provides a chatbot interface for interacting with the system and also demonstrates the use of the AutoGen library for creating intelligent agents.